iaifi/iaifi.github.io/about.md

 *The IAIFI is anchored in the [Laboratory for Nuclear Science](https://web.mit.edu/lns/) at MIT.*

+#### FAQ
+ * **How can I get more involved with IAIFI?** If you are already a member of IAIFI and are looking to contribute more to IAIFI activities, visit our [Getting Involved page for current members](/get-involved-current.html).
+If you are not currently a member, visit our [Getting Involved page for prospective members/partners](/get-involved.html).
+ * **Where can I view highlights of your research and/or activities?** You can view current research projects on our [Research page](/research.html) and updates on our activities on our [Synergies page](/activities.html).
+For an overview of highlights, download our [IAIFI Highlights presentation](images/iaifi-highlights.pdf) (last updated December 8, 2021).

 #### Graphics

   * IAIFI Logo (Transparent Background):  [Black](images/iaifi-logo-black.pdf),  [White](images/iaifi-logo-white.pdf)